Eric Hosmer Player Props: Cubs vs. Rangers

 |Games w/1+ RBI

-- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff last season ranked 21st in MLB.
+- The 10.2 strikeouts per nine innings put together by the Rangers pitching staff ranks third in the league.

-- Rangers pitchers combined to give up 169 total home runs at a rate of one per game (12th in baseball).
+- Rangers pitchers combine to surrender seven home runs (0.9 per game), the eighth-fewest in baseball.

-- Eovaldi (1-0) makes the start for the Rangers, his second of the season.
+- The Rangers will look to Gray (0-1) in his second start of the season.

-- In his most recent appearance on Saturday, the right-hander tossed five innings against the Philadelphia Phillies, allowing three earned runs while surrendering six hits.
+- In his most recent time out on Tuesday, the right-hander threw 6 1/3 innings against the Baltimore Orioles, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.